antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 Since [.NET 5 was announced][net5-post], many of you have asked what this means for .NET Standard and whether it will still be relevant.
 In this post, I'm going to explain how .NET 5 improves code sharing and replaces .NET Standard.
-I'll also cover the cases where you still .NET Standard.
+I'll also cover the cases where you still need .NET Standard.

 ## For the impatient: TL;DR